-Located in Azusa Pacific's Turner Campus Center are the cafeteria, the student post office, Cougars' Den Café, recreational facilities, and InCom (Information-Communication) Center.
+Located in Azusa Pacific's Turner Campus Center are the cafeteria, Banquet Services, the student post office, and Cougars' Den Café.
 In addition, the Associated Student Body functions as a part of the campus center.
 The ASB's ability to influence the APU community is derived from its representation of student opinion, and its effectiveness lies in its ability to turn that representation into service.
 The ASB administrative council provides a laboratory for citizenship, social responsibility, and leadership.